-The original recipe said to cut it into twelve pieces but since we weren’t too particular on the measuring thing I figured I’d eyeball this too.
+The original recipe said to cut it into 12 pieces.
+But since we weren’t too particular about the measuring thing I figured I’d eyeball this too.

 I cut my roll about every inch.

-Place them all on a baking sheet about two inches apart.
+Place them all on the prepared cookie sheet about two inches apart.

-To do this I heated them for thirty seconds at a time and stirred until they were melted completely.
+Melt the caramel in the microwave.
+To do this, I heated them for thirty seconds at a time and stirred them until they were melted completely.

+And they are ready to serve!
 I served these little beauties with coffee and we enjoyed them immensely.
-I will be making these again.

 They were delicious, impressive, unique, and half the work of homemade muffins.